DCAU7/ctf-template/README.md

 # ctf-template

-This template contains a number of commands that I use on a regular basis, although I recommend trying to memorise the most used commands.
+This template contains a number of commands that I use on a regular basis, as well as space to keep track of the results of the commands.

-I also use this template to keep track of the CTFs I've done, as well as taking notes.
+I strongly recommend memorising the commands that you use on a frequent basis.

+Hope you enjoy.  :-)